-Placer County Domestic Violence Lawyer
+Placer and Nevada County Domestic Violence Lawyer

 California courts take domestic violence charges very seriously and often have a special unit within the district attorney’s office dedicated to prosecuting these cases.

 Prosecutors will often proceed with the case even if the accuser changes their story or decides not to press charges.
 Regardless of what happened, it is essential that a skilled Placer County domestic violence lawyer present your side of the story to the court.